 Fossum Theresa Welch: Chirurgia dei Piccoli Animali.
 Maqsson Editore, 2004

 Stashak T.S.: la zoppicatura nel cavallo, IV edizione, Lea and Febiger, Philadelphia.
 Ed.
 Italiana SBM Noceto (PR), 1990

 Rose R.J., Hodgson D.R.: Manual of Equine Practice 2/e. edizione Italiana a cura di Delfino Editore, 2005

 Assessment methods and criteria

 The achievement of the objectives of the course is assessed through an oral examination.
-Through questions about the contents of the course will be determined whether the student has achieved the goal of knowledge and understanding of the content.
-Through questions regarding prevention strategies and preparation of a care plan will be determined whether the student has achieved the aim of applying the acquired knowledge.
+Through questions about the contents of the course it will be determined whether the student has achieved the goal of knowledge and understanding of the contents.
+Through questions regarding prevention strategies and preparation of a care plan it will be determined whether the student has achieved the aim of applying the acquired knowledge.